 However, LLMs are not ready for medical coding but promising: Researchers examined how frequently four LLMs (GPT-3.5, GPT-4, Gemini Pro, and Llama2-70b Chat) issued the correct CPT, ICD-9-CM, and ICD-10-CM codes.

-Their findings show that there is a significant opportunity for improvement.
-Researchers discovered that LLMs frequently create codes that transmit inaccurate information, with a maximum accuracy of 50%.22
+Their findings show a significant opportunity for improvement.
+Researchers found that LLMs often generate code that transmits inaccurate information, with a maximum accuracy of 50%.21

 Large language models and generative AI in general can be leveraged as interactive educational tools, elucidating complex concepts or offering clarifications on perplexing topics.